Boundary rigidity, and non-rigidity, of projective structures: Further examples

 \begin{exam} A projective disk (the \enquote{inside} of a projective conic defined by the homogenous polynomial $X^2+Y^2=Z^2$) is (projective) boundary rigid.
 Indeed, let us introduce the affine chart which puts the projective line defined by the plane $\{Z=0\}$ at infinity and defining local coordinates $(r,t)$ in the disk by

 (So that $r=0$ is the boundary).

-The connection forms of the canonical flat affine connection (an element in the class of the canonical normal projective structure on the projective plane) are: so at a boundary point:
+The Thomas invariant corresponding to the canonical flat projective structure obtained from the projective plane by restriction to the disk is given in these coordinates in matrix form by: so at a boundary point: